nss-nightclass-projects/Night-Class-Resources/book-1-foundations/chapters/vs_code.md

 ## Settings to Change
 These are things to make your life easier/your instructors lives easier/etc etc etc

+To open your user and workspace settings, use the following VS Code menu command:

+- On Windows/Linux - **File > Preferences > Settings**
+- On macOS - **Code > Preferences > Settings**

+You can also open the Settings editor from the Command Palette (⇧⌘P) with Preferences: Open Settings or use the keyboard shortcut (⌘,).

 1. **Explorer: Compact Folders** - not checked
 1. **Editor: Tab Size** - 2
 1. **Files: Insert Final Newline** - checked